This guest post was written by Nathan Sharpe of Biznas.

 There are many ways a seller can bring more value to a customer.
 Giving a complimentary item that enhances the customer's experience is a great idea.
 It should be useful in combination with the product they purchased.

 Customers appreciate little bonuses, and they are quick to recognize when they get a good deal.
 Providing customers with a complimentary item helps ensure customer satisfaction.
 Satisfied customers are more keen on writing good reviews.

 The quickest way to lose a customer for good is through lousy customer service.
 Some sellers make the mistake of concentrating only on sales and forget to enhance the customer’s after-sales experience.

 It’s easy to ignore a customer who reaches out, but expect a nasty rant on the product listing page if you do.
 When customers contact you about their purchase, be it by phone or email, you need to reply promptly.

 Get to the root of their concern and resolve it quickly and generously.
 If the customer wants a replacement item or even if they're going to return it for a refund, then process their request.
 It’s the best way to avoid a bad review, and who knows, the customer may decide to buy a different product soon.

 Excellent customer service is a great way to boost good reviews.
 This, in turn, helps build trust and relationships with customers.

 Delivering stellar support becomes easy if the right tools are in place.
-ChannelReply helps sellers by integrating their CRM with marketplaces like Amazon and eBay.
+ChannelReply helps sellers by integrating their CRM with marketplaces like Amazon, eBay and Walmart.
 Their tools make providing excellent customer service a breeze.